globalpayments-samples/save-and-reuse-payment-methods/php/README.md

-# Vault One-Click Payment System
+# Save and Reuse Payment Methods

-A PHP-based vault payment system that creates multi-use tokens with customer data for seamless one-click payments using the Global Payments GP API.
+A PHP-based payment system that creates multi-use tokens with customer data for seamless one-click payments using the Global Payments GP API.
 Features secure payment method storage with integrated customer information and real-time payment processing.

 ## Requirements